UNITED STATES

 Borrowings under the ABL Facility bear interest, at Performance Food Group, Inc.’s option, at

-The following table summarizes outstanding borrowings, availability, and the average interest rate under the Company's credit agreements:
+The following table summarizes outstanding borrowings, availability, and the average interest rate under the Company's credit agreement:

 (Dollars in millions) |